Sedation DentistPort Charlotte, FL

 For those needing oral surgery, total sedation may be necessary or preferable.
 This is often referred to as sleep dentistry because a patient is put to sleep and will not remember anything from the procedure.
 As a sedation dentist, we find that this is an excellent solution when a patient is getting a full smile makeover.
 When the majority of teeth are being worked on, the procedure can take a significant amount of time.
 We need to do dental work with precision and that requires not rushing through the procedure.
 With that in mind, our Port Charlotte patients may find it difficult to hold still when the treatment lasts longer than an hour or two.
 Going to sleep is a much better option because your body will naturally remain still, you will feel comfortable and not remember what took place during the treatment.
 If this is your preferred method of sedation dentistry, we will monitor you carefully during the treatment and afterwards to ensure that the anesthesia wears off like it should.
 You will also need to have someone drive you home and may feel slightly sluggish for the remainder of the day.
 These types of procedures typically call for rest and relaxation anyway, so take it easy at home before resuming normal activity the next day.

-Check out what others are saying about our sedation dental services on Yelp: Sedation Dentist Port Charlotte
+Check out what others are saying about our sedation dental services on Google: Sedation Dentist Port Charlotte

 Questions Answered on This Page